-Speak to an IP attorney today.
+Speak with an expert IP attorney today.

 Another party could be benefiting from your brand and reputation by using a sign as a trade mark that is substantially identical or deceptively similar to your trade mark.
 Trade mark enforcement against parties infringing your own registered mark can be addressed either in or out of the courts.
 In order to establish legal action against a potential infringer, you will need to prove the validity of your IP rights by providing evidence of the following: